Leysdown-on-Sea: Churches

 On the outskirts of Leysdown is the graveyard of St Clement's Church, which was demolished in the 1980s.
 All Saints' (Anglican) church in Eastchurch and Sheppey Evangelical Church, part of the Countess of Huntingdon's Connexion are close to Leysdown.

 In popular culture

-Leysdown was used as a filming location for the Channel 4/Netflix black comedy The End of the F***ing World.
+Leysdown was used as a filming location for the Channel 4/Netflix black comedy The End of the F***ing World, Kiss Me First, Silent Witness - Series 26 and, drama films Strawberry Fields (2011) and Bird (2024).

 It was also the location for the Orbital and Sleaford Mods video for 'Dirty Rat'.

+In addition, Leysdown was the inspiration for the song "Pulling Mussels (from the Shell)" by the band Squeeze.
+According to critic Chris Woodstra, the song "offers a series of detailed snapshots of the different walks of life on a seaside holiday in Leysdown-on-Sea."